enawrocki/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Erin M. Nawrocki is a postdoctoral scholar in the Dudley Lab at Penn State University.
+Dr. Erin M. Nawrocki is a scientist in the Cooper Lab at the University of Pittsburgh.
 Her research interests include bacterial genetics, genomics, and molecular biology.
-Erin's recent work characterized an intraspecies interaction in which commensal *E. coli* enhanced the virulence of *E. coli* O157:H7.
-Erin is now studying *E. coli* genes associated with adherence to bovine cells as part of a USDA-NIFA postdoctoral fellowship.
+Erin's recent work in the Dudley Lab at Penn State involved characterization of an intraspecies interaction in which commensal *E. coli* enhanced the virulence of *E. coli* O157:H7.
+Erin also studied *E. coli* genes associated with adherence to bovine cells as part of a USDA-NIFA postdoctoral fellowship.

 Erin completed her Ph.D. in the University of Wisconsin-Madison's Microbiology Doctoral Training Program, where she researched the host range and mobilization of plasmids that encode botulinum neurotoxin.